jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 As part of ingesting a content object to an information system, KOSs can be applied to the content object at several levels, creating more or less granular pictures of what the object is about:

-- Subject headings applied during cataloging may be organized in hierarchical (single parent), polyhierarchical (multi-parent), and faceted taxonomies.
+- Subject headings applied during cataloging may be organized in hierarchical (single parent), polyhierarchical (multi-parent), and faceted taxonomies
-- Indexing may use indexing terms from an authority file or other CV.
+- Indexing may use indexing terms from an authority file or other CV

 Information consumers depend on KOSs to browse and search content objects:

-- Browsing and navigating are supported by hierarchical taxonomies, faceted taxonomies, and pick lists (a drop-down UI element).
+- Browsing and navigating are supported by hierarchical taxonomies, faceted taxonomies, and pick lists
-- Search engines may use thesauri and synonym rings AKA synsets to convert between user search terms and indexing terms that represent content objects.
+- Search engines may use thesauri and synonym rings AKA synsets to convert between user search terms and indexing terms that represent content objects

 ### KOS by structure